Resources for WRTG 3020: Conversations on the Law

 You can make requests for any item we do not hold through ILL.
 Visit this page for your basic ILL options.
 Please note the decision to loan items is up to the holding library.
 How much time it takes to fill the request can range from 24 hours to 3 weeks, depending.
 Articles and book chapters are generally faster than books.

 The ILLiad interlibrary loan system is used to make requests:

 - Log in using your Identikey, and submit the required information.
 Also, the more of the non-required information you can provide the easier it will be to expedite your request.

 - The first time you log in you will need to fill out your contact information.

 - If you enter ILLiad from a database like America: History and Life, it will often supply most of the required information automatically.

 - Specify a realistic "Not Wanted After Date".
 If you order an item and do not use it, the Libraries will have to pay for the loan anyway.

 Finding Articles in Library Databases:

 To find articles in journals, first select a database.
-To find a list of databases, ose the Find Articles and More link.
-Databases are grouped by subject (e.g. History) and provide lists of databases.
-For legal information try the subject Law and Legislation or Government.
-You might also try looking in the more general databases listed under the topic: General and Interdisciplinary.
+To find a list of databases, use the Find Articles link.
+Databases are grouped by subject (e.g. History) and provide recommendations for databases to search.
+For legal information try the subject Law or Political Science.
+You might also try searching one of the broad topics like Society, Politics, Environment

 American Government and Policy Resources